In some areas, graverobbing is an honorable family business.

 - In South America, "dentista da meia-noite" (midnight dentistry) is a common practice in which the grave robber breaks into mausoleums and steals gold teeth from the corpses.

 - Ed Gein, the infamous source of inspiration for Norman Bates, Jame Gumb, and Leatherface, exhumed bodies from graveyards and created trophies out of their bones and skin.
+His own grave was a frequent target as well.

 - The United States systematically plundered and destroyed many Native American sacred sites.
 This practice continued well into the 20th century until it was banned by the Native American Graves Protection and Repatriation Act in 1990.